Empirical sandwich variance estimator for iterated conditional expectation g-computation: Conclusions

 \section{Conclusions}

-Here, we framed the ICE g-computation estimator as an M-estimator to reduce the computational burden of variance estimation with the nonparametric bootstrap.
+Here, we expressed the ICE g-computation estimator as a set of estimating equations to reduce the computational burden of variance estimation with the nonparametric bootstrap.
 Performance of the empirical sandwich variance estimator in the simulation study aligned with expectations and provided notable reductions in runtimes in the applied example.
-As indicated in our simulations, stratified ICE g-computation may fail to converge or have poor performance with small sample sizes.
+As indicated by our simulations, stratified ICE g-computation may fail to converge or have poor performance with small sample sizes.
 In these cases, unstratified ICE g-computation may be preferred, under the additional assumption that the parametric constraints used in the models are deemed to be close approximations.

 This paper focused on deterministic plans that did not depend on the natural course.
 However, ICE g-computation has been extended for plans that depend on the natural course or stochastic plans (i.e., plans where treatment is assigned probabilistically) \cite{wen_intervention_2023}.
-Generalizations of the proposed M-estimators could also be developed for these extensions of ICE g-computation.
-Use of M-estimators is also not limited to g-computation.
-Inverse probability weighting estimators for longitudinal data can be expressed as estimating equations \cite{wen_multiply_2022}, thereby avoiding the conservative estimation of the variance via the `robust' variance estimator in some settings \cite{robins_marginal_2000, reifeis_variance_2022}.
+Generalizations of the proposed estimating equations could also be developed for these extensions of ICE g-computation.
+Use of estimating equations is also not limited to g-computation.
+Inverse probability weighting estimators for longitudinal data can be expressed as stacked estimating equations \cite{wen_multiply_2022}, thereby avoiding the conservative estimation of the variance via the `robust' variance estimator in some settings \cite{robins_marginal_2000, reifeis_variance_2022}.
 Multiply-robust estimators can also be expressed as estimating equations \cite{kreif_estimating_2017, schomaker_using_2019, wen_multiply_2022, bang_doubly_2005, petersen_targeted_2014}.
 For some versions of these multiply-robust estimators, closed-form variance estimators based on the influence curve are available \cite{bang_doubly_2005, petersen_targeted_2014}.
-For those without a simple or readily available closed-form expression, the empirical sandwich variance estimator remains an appealing option.
+However, the empirical sandwich variance estimator may offer multiply-robust inference, unlike the influence curve variance estimators \cite{shook_double_2024}.
+Therefore, the empirical sandwich variance estimator remains an appealing option.